 Kickback occurs when the upper quadrant of the bar nose contacts a solid object in the wood or is pinched (ill.
-12).
-The reaction of the cutting force of the chain causes a rotational force of the chain saw in the direction opposite to the chain movement, flinging the bar in a uncontrolled arc mainly in the plane of the bar.
+11).
+The reaction of the cutting force of the chain causes a rotational force of the chain saw in the direction opposite to the chain movement, mainly in the plane of the bar.
+This may fling the bar in an uncontrolled arc mainly in the plane of the bar.

 Under some circumstances the bar moves towards the operator who may suffer severe or fatal injury.
 It may also occur during limbing.
 It also occurs when the nose of the guide bar is pinched unexpectedly, unintentionally contacts solid material in the wood (ill.
-13) or is incorrectly used to begin a plunge or boring cut.
+12) or is incorrectly used to begin a plunge or boring cut.